OkJaybird/auto-auth-server/README.md

 Auto-Auth-Server v0.1
 ============================

 A server and RESTful API service capable of authenticating through web portals for arbitrary websites and using machine learning techniques to determine login success / failure.
 Auto-Auth-Server is a Master’s project by Jay Waldron at Washington University in St. Louis.
 The work is covered under the Apache 2.0 license.
-This README deals specifically with setup instructions, but more information on the project itself ~~as well as a running demo server, may be found at https://www.auto-auth-server.com~~ is viewable here: http://foxfire206.github.io
+This README deals specifically with setup instructions, but more information on the project itself ~~as well as a running demo server, may be found at https://www.auto-auth-server.com and is viewable here: http://foxfire206.github.io.~~

 ### Quick-Start:
 To administer your own basic Auto-Auth-Server, only the portals.conf file must be modified to contain the info for the portals you’d like to authenticate with.
 A sample portals.conf file is provided, but look in the Important Files section of this README for how the file should be formatted.
 Otherwise, you can run the project like any other eclipse dynamic web project and can export it to a WAR file for more general use once your portals.conf has been configured.
 It’s been tested using Tomcat v7.0.

 ### Specialized Models:
 Sometimes the general model can get things wrong, so it’s possible to generate specialized models used for individual portals.
 To do this, the database.properties file must point to a MySQL database setup for such use.
 A specialized model being created will search the database specified in database.properties for vectors matching the given portal_code in a table called custom_vectors.
 You do not need to create this yourself, and instead Custom Vector Tool will take care of all setup as long as the DB credentials have table creation permissions.
-See Custom Vector Tool (https://github.com/foxfire206/Auto-Auth-Server-Custom-Vector-Tool) for more info.
+See Custom Vector Tool (https://github.com/OkJaybird/auto-auth-server-custom-vector-tool) for more info.
 A specialized model is a simple C4.5 decision tree that is built based entirely on cookies for the site.
 In general, you want to collect as many distinct feature vectors as possible using Custom Vector Tool to generate a more reliable model, but you MUST have at least one case of successful authentication and one case of unsuccessful authentication.

 Important Files